nbalepur/persona-anon/README.md

 We note the following limitations with our approach:
 1. Models have not undergone safety training, so they can produce harmful, biased, or irrelevant text when instructed to
 2. The Anthropic HHH models often generate repetitive text.
-To fix this, we recommend using strategies apart from greedy decoding.
+To fix this, we recommend using decoding strategies apart from greedy decoding.

 ## Contact